ghollmann/GettingAndCreatingData/README.md

 5. From the data set that is created a second independent tidy data set with the average of each variable for each activity and each subject.

-The produces a file name tidyData.csv
+The produces a file name tidyData.txt